Building From Within | The Archetypal Roots of Architecture

 What does this sentence mean?

 “Cleansing in dirty water” refers to the concept of the anti-example.
 With this non-example, Nietzsche introduces a broader ethical framework that is different from dualistic ethics (good-bad).
-Instead, it is a three-fold framework (good-not-good-whole).
+Instead, it is a three-fold framework (good – not-good – whole).

-Summary of the quote:
+Analysis of the quote:

 Although it can be challenging, it is possible to master the art of following positive examples.
 A moral compass is something we all strive for, but learning from negative examples is more difficult.
 These examples are not easily defined and are often reduced to our own interpretation and some form of representation, such as an image, sound, or language.